OvertureMaps/workshop/2-accessing-data.md

     > [!WARNING] Ensure that only the themes you want to download are selected in the themes panel.

 The explore page helps us get an overview of what's in Overture by rendering pre-processed PMTiles archives on a web map.
-Next, we'll look at the different ways we can interact with Overture data in the  Geoparquet format.

 ## 2. The Official OvertureMaps-Py tool